Research Vision Fundamental Discoveries and Materials Innovation for Sustainability and Health

-Bioinspired Single-Atom Catalysts for Sustainability and Health
+Bioinspired Single-Atom Catalysts

 A brain–machine interface (BMI) is a device that translates neuronal information into commands capable of controlling external software or hardware such as a computer or robotic arm.
 BMIs are often used as assisted living devices for individuals with motor or sensory impairments.
 Retinal prostheses for restoration of sight to patients blinded by retinal degeneration are being developed by a number of private companies and research institutions worldwide.
 The system is meant to partially restore useful vision to people who have lost their photoreceptors due to retinal diseases such as retinitis pigmentosa (RP) or age-related macular degeneration (AMD).
 Three types of retinal implants are currently in clinical trials: epiretinal (on the retina), subretinal (behind the retina), and suprachoroidal (between the choroid and the sclera).
 Retinal implants introduce visual information into the retina by electrically stimulating the surviving retinal neurons.
 So far, elicited percepts had rather low resolution, and may be suitable for light perception and recognition of simple objects.
 I developed the NanowireRetina—a new generation of implantable artificial retina to restore vision.
 This breakthrough also pioneered the development of nanowire arrays for retinal implants.
 The restoration of light response with complex spatiotemporal features in retinal degenerative diseases towards retinal prosthesis has proven to be a considerable challenge over the past decades.
 Herein, inspired by the structure and function of photoreceptors in retinas, I develop artificial photoreceptors based on gold nanoparticle-decorated titania nanowire arrays, for restoration of visual responses in the blind mice with degenerated photoreceptors.
 Green, blue and near UV light responses in the retinal ganglion cells (RGCs) are restored with a spatial resolution better than 100 µm.
 ON responses in RGCs are blocked by glutamatergic antagonists, suggesting functional preservation of the remaining retinal circuits.
 Moreover, neurons in the primary visual cortex respond to light after subretinal implant of nanowire arrays.
 Improvement in pupillary light reflex suggests the behavioral recovery of light sensitivity.
 My study will shed light on the development of a new generation of optoelectronic toolkits for subretinal prosthetic devices.
 Through pharmacological, optical, ultrasound and electrical toolsets, I aim to develop effective therapeutic solutions to neurological disease states.